ibm-cloud-docs/vpc/bs_snapshots_manage.md

 For more information about the arguments and attributes, see [ibm_is_snapshot](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_snapshot){: external}.

-## Adding tags to a snapshot in the UI
+## Adding tags to a snapshot in the console
 {: #snapshots-vpc-add-tags-ui}
 {: ui}